platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 There are times where you might want to trigger a redeployment of your application.

-You can redeploy each environment in Console by clicking the "Redeploy" button on the top right corner.
+You can redeploy each environment in the management console by clicking the "Redeploy" button on the top right corner.

 ![Redeploy button in Console](/images/troubleshoot/platformsh-redeploy-button.png "0.5")